farhanzahid01/Assignment-1/README.md

 # IS Project 1
 Assignmet 2
 Required:
-roject Management Plan (PMP) & Software Requirement Specification (SRS) Reports
+Project Management Plan (PMP) & Software Requirement Specification (SRS) Reports

 Outcome:
 Demonstrate an understanding of the roles and responsibilities of software